thaakurrishabhsingh/internship-task-7/README.md

 ---

 ## 🗂 Files Included
-- `sales_summary.py` – Connects to the database, summarizes data using SQL, and generates a bar chart.
+- `sales_summary` – Connects to the database, summarizes data using SQL, and generates a bar chart.
 - `sales_data.db` – SQLite database file with a `sales` table.
 - `sales_chart.png` – Bar chart showing revenue by product.